Israel strikes in Gaza after rocket attack

 Hamas has controlled Gaza since 2007, and Israel holds the Islamist movement responsible for all rocket fire coming from the territory, although it has targeted other militant groups there.
 Last month, Israeli forces assassinated a senior Islamic Jihad leader in the Gaza Strip, sparking a two-day flare-up which killed 36 Palestinians.

-Islamic Jihad fired around 450 rockets at Israel, many of which were intercepted by the Iron Dome defence system.
+Islamic Jihad fired around 450 rockets at Israel, many of which were intercepted by the Iron Dome defense system.
 Israel has fought three wars with Hamas and allied armed groups in Gaza since 2008.
-(AFP) TIR

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)